tomalvi/tomalvi/README.md

 # Hi, I'm Tomas 👋

-Full Stack Developer based in Amsterdam 🇳🇱 with 3+ years of professional experience building web applications end-to-end.
+Full Stack Developer based in Barcelona with 3+ years of professional experience building web applications end-to-end.

 I specialize in **PHP / Laravel** on the backend and **Vue.js** on the frontend.
 I care about clean architecture, real ownership, and shipping things that actually work in production.